open-rmf/fleet_adapter_clearpath/README.md

 # fleet_adapter_clearpath
-An open source fleet adapter for integrating Otto robots with Open-RMF
+An open source fleet adapter for integrating Otto robots with Open-RMF.
+This adapter communicates with the robots over ROS 2 topics and actions.

 ![](docs/fleet_adapter_clearpath.png)